The Supremacy Medallion of Henry VIII

 The Supremacy Medallion, also known as the Supremacy Medal, is a rare gold medallion issued in 1545 during the reign of King Henry VIII of England.
 It commemorates Henry's assertion as Supreme Head of the Church of England, following the Act of Supremacy in 1534.
-The medal is one of the earliest known examples of English commemorative medals and a significant artifact of Tudor propaganda and Renaissance design.
+The medal is one of the earliest known examples of English commemorative medals and a significant artefact of Tudor propaganda and Renaissance design.

-Historical Background
+Historical background

 The Act of Supremacy (1534) marked a major turning point in English religious history, declaring Henry VIII the Supreme Head of the Church of England.
 This break from papal authority initiated the English Reformation.
-The medallion was produced more than a decade later, symbolizing Henry's consolidated power over both church and state.
+The medallion was produced more than a decade later, symbolising Henry's consolidated power over both church and state.

 Design

 The Supremacy Medallion is widely regarded as England's first Renaissance-style commemorative medal.
 It was likely designed by Henry Bayse, the chief engraver at the Royal Mint.
 The medallion, measuring approximately 51 mm in diameter and weighing around 60 grams, was struck in gold.
 It is attributed to the engraver R. H., likely working under royal commission at the Tower Mint in London.